 Types Of Neckwear: An Overview

-Far and away the most common style of neckwear for men, the necktie is also known as a four-in-hand (which is also the name of a common knot in which this tie is tied).
+Far and away the most common style of neckwear for men, the necktie is sometimes referred to as a “four-in-hand”, which is more precisely the name of a common knot.
 Able to be tied in a multitude of ways, neckties are appropriate for any situation excluding business casual and black or white tie dress codes.

 Bow ties can be worn casually with odd jackets and trousers, and they must be worn with a tuxedo or full dress clothes.

-An ascot is technically a type of necktie, and it also happens to be the most formal one.
-True ascots are only worn with morning dress; they are secured to the shirt front with a tie tack after being tied in a simple knot.
+As for the Ascot tie, it can be quite confusing!
+Indeed, an Ascot tie can be either exceedingly formal or particularly casual depending on the style.
+Traditional ascots are only worn with morning dress; they are secured to the shirt front with a tie tack after being tied in a simple knot.

 History Of Neckwear

-You may be familiar with the French word cravate and its English equivalent, “cravat.”
-This is where the story of the modern necktie begins.
+You may be familiar with the French word cravate and its English equivalent “cravat”, which we detailed above.
+Indeed, this is where the story of the modern necktie begins.

 At any rate, the French word for Croatian is Croate.
 It isn’t a huge leap to see that cravate is a corruption of this word, as the pronunciations are quite similar.